policecar/dropbox-notifications/README.md

 Create a Dropbox app at https://www.dropbox.com/developers/apps and put your key and secret into config.py.
 Retrieve your Pushover user token from https://pushover.net/ and add it to the config file.
 In the config file specify which Dropbox folder to keep track of or else observe 'em all.
+Run

+    ./dropbox-pushover.py

-Set up a cronjob ( crontab -e ) for dropbox-pushover.py, e.g. add a line like
+once to authorize access to your Dropbox.
+Then set up a cronjob ( crontab -e ) for dropbox-pushover.py, e.g. add a line like

     00/5 * * * * <INSERT_FULL_PATH_TO_PYTHON>/python <INSERT_FULL_PATH_TO_REPOSITORY>/dropbox-pushover.py